 In addition to being detrimental to interpersonal relationships, harboring grudges is awful for your health mentally, emotionally, and physically.
 The hurt and anger goes to the hips worse than french fries and pie.
 Most of your joints, the ones part of your jaw, your shoulders, even your fingers making a tight fist, take the brunt of tension from grudges.
 Grudges produce toxic thoughts about the people involved and generally towards your outlook on life.
 Assistance in transforming toxic thoughts is further addressed in my post on mantras.
 The excessive negativity does not age well in your body.
 So to minimize these effects, how do you effectively forgive?

 A few considerations for forgiveness:

 To forgive is not to forget.
 When you need to let something go, that does not mean the issue or feelings behind it go away because you say so.
 It’s not about pretending that it never happened or that it is no longer important.
 If someone is upset, then it is important.
 Sometimes time heals, but sometimes it simply postpones.
-You need inner communication and you need communication with whomever involved.
+Communicate!

 To forgive is to accept what has happened, the feelings involved, learn from it, and decide how you will move on making reparations.

 To forgive is to free and be freed.
 If you like this page, please share it.